top of page

 Organization: Blue Cross Blue Shield Association

-Role: Chief Architect
+Role: Solutions Architect

 Team size: 50